4 Essential Tips for Living Together

 2. Finances

 Before we moved to the US, Octave and I each had our own bank account.
-We meant to open a joint one, but the timing was never right, we had different banks, worked in different cities, and never got around to being able to meet at the bank before it closes (this was pre-Internet banking).
+We meant to open a joint one, but the timing was never right, we had different banks, worked in different cities, and never got around to being able to meet at the bank before it closed (this was pre-Internet banking).

 But as soon as we moved to the US and met our banker, we opted for the following system: